 Employment After Graduation: What to Know When Applying for OPT

-Although it may seem as though the spring semester has just begun, it is important to take advantage of the remaining time you have in college.
-This is the time to start finalizing your plans for after graduation.
+Although it may seem as though the new school year has just begun, it is important to begin preparing for your life after graduation.
 You may have worked on-campus or perhaps off-campus already during your studies, but if you intend to stay in the United States post-graduation and start working in your field of study, then you must apply for employment authorization.

 As you get started on this application journey, we at ISO want to make sure that you are as prepared as possible when planning for your post-graduate life.

 Optional Practical Training (OPT) is the period where international students can work legally in the United States after their graduation.
 After applying and being verified, a student can be granted up to 12 months of employment authorization (24 months available for those in STEM programs).
 You will remain under your F-1 visa during your OPT period.

 Pre-completion-Authorized to work before your graduation end date if Curricular Practical Training (CPT) is not an option.
 A student can work 20 hours or less part-time while school is in session and full-time when school is not in session.
 Pre-completion OPT is very rare, as most students use their CPT to work before they graduate.

 Post-completion– Authorized to work for 12 months after graduation.
 This is the most used type of OPT.
 Also, the term OPT listed in this article refers to post-completion OPT.